 Strong governance is essential to sustainable business operations, and we aim to conduct our business according to high ethical and legal standards.

 Sustainability Regulation and Frameworks

 Our governance practices are the foundation upon which we operate our business.
-We continue to adapt and enhance our policies to meet evolving standards and regulations in our industry, including legislation, guidelines and practices in all jurisdictions in which we operate.
+We continuously adapt and enhance our policies to meet evolving standards and regulations across jurisdictions in which we operate.